-The BPAC is comprised of nine (9) members, which consists of eight (89) regular members and one (1) as appointed by the City Council.
-The Chairperson or alternate that will beis the Mayor or Councilperson designated by City Council.
+The BPAC is comprised of nine (9) members, which consists of eight (8) regular members and one (1) Chairperson or alternate that is the Mayor or Councilperson designated by City Council.
 Representatives from Mission College, the Santa Clara Unified School District, and the Silicon Valley Bicycle Coalition are encouraged to be members.